|

 Kuan-Yin is venerated as the goddess (or god) who bestows children,

-Avalokitesvara into an elegant female deity, often wearing a white dress
+into an elegant female deity, often wearing a white dress and holding

-Kuan-Yin is also represented with a child and seated on a lotus, and
+Kuan-Yin is also represented with a child, seated on a lotus, and sometimes

-benevolence and purity, Kuan-Yin is one of the most popular Chinese
+purity, Kuan-Yin is one of the most popular Chinese deities.

 |